IBRice101/IBRice101.github.io/Talks/MinesweeperHackingWorkshop/index.md

 2. Familiarise yourself with the basics through repetition
 3. Slowly build on your knowledge by getting more and more bold with what you want to do

-This incremental model of learning is absolutely brilliant and has helped me learn all kinds of tools, including this one, even without knowing it.
-It allows you to be able to get started on anything with at least some degree of confidence (the first and often hardest step for any procrastinating brain) ad absolutely crucially, it also gives you a repertoire of words you can use to google anything you need should a problem arise.
+This incremental model of learning is brilliant and has helped me learn all kinds of tools, including this one, even without knowing it.
+It allows you to be able to get started on anything with at least some degree of confidence (the first and often hardest step for any procrastinating brain) and absolutely crucially, it also gives you a repertoire of words you can use to google anything you need should a problem arise.
 Google is the most powerful tool in your arsenal by a long shot, use it (or any other search engine, ofc).

 ## What?